donnaada/reading-notes/201/class04.md

       - and automatically

 - What is the difference between a parameter and an argument?
   - There are essentially the smae thing.
-According to the MDN Docs, the word parameter is exchangable with with arguments, properties, or sometimes even attributes.
+According to the MDN Docs, the word parameter is exchangable with with arguments, properties, or sometimes even attributes. example `function(name)` vs `function('donna')`;

+  > return statement: passing a value of a thing we want something out of a function.

 ### 2 Benefits of Pair Programming